 Even after the product has been implemented, UX and UI people can still help you.
 Designers can improve your app’s conversion rate by recomposing elements, parts, colours, etc., therefore making it even easier for the user to interact with the application.

-Eventually, a flawless product must include both UX and UI.
+Eventually, a flawless product must include both.
 Without UI, your product will have optimised architecture but completely lack visual communication and the “eye-candy” effect.
 Without UX, your app will be a work of art – but a completely useless one.

 UX and UI designers at The Software House love good design!

 At The Software House, Quality Assurance Engineers are not the only ones who thoroughly test the products we create.
 We made absolutely sure that the UX and UI designers are also involved in the process from its very beginning.
 We’ve built an experienced product design team because we strongly believe that designing equals problem-solving.
 Our team includes 10 design experts specialising in UX design, UI design, illustration and product design.

 Our main business practice states that we not only implement the product, but we also take care of it.
 You have to realise that product development is a constant process and there’s always a room for improvement.
 Trends change, users’ habits and needs change, technology changes – in that business environment, you can’t be static.